amandoescoding/Project-ERJ/README.md

 <li>Fueslage Interior</li>
 <li>Cabin Compartments such as stored food trolleys and bins</li>

+<h3>Q & A:</h3>

+<h4>When will the aircraft be released?</h4>

+The aircraft is currently in development but will be expected to be released as a beta in the coming months, the final version will be released between the end of 2021 and the start of 2022.

+<h4>Where can i find updates?</h4>

+Join our <a href="https://discord.gg/GdbSSRNw">here</a>

 <h2>Credits:</h2>

 amantr223: 3D Modelling exterior and interior of aircraft, UV Maps, texturing